 - 1. From the PCE web console menu, choose Troubleshooting > Events. - 2.
-You can filter events by several criteria, such as severity, status, timestamp, or who generated them.
+As the top of the page, you can use the Event Filter to filter the list by event type.

-The suggested values for the filters are generated from all possible values.
+In the Events Viewer, the suggested values for the filters are generated from all possible values.
 For example, the "Generated By" filter shows all users on the system.
 However, the actual results displayed by that filter might not contain any data.